anavarre/drucker/README.md

 _drucker_ is a [Docker](https://www.docker.com/)-based [Drupal](https://www.drupal.org) stack managed by [Ansible](https://www.ansible.com/) for orchestration.
 It automates creating [Debian]() containers on which it will deploy a common web stack to run Drupal applications.

+Currently, _drucker_ runs on 2 minimalistic containers:

+* `drucker_reverse_proxy` (Varnish): listens on port 80 and sends traffic to the backend
+* `drucker_web` (Apache/PHP/MySQL): listens on port 8080 and receives traffic from Varnish

-**Currently, _drucker_ runs on one container to rule them all**.
-The plan is to make it a truly service-based suite of containers, to isolate MySQL from multiple Apache/PHP web nodes, have a distributed network filesystem, but also reverse proxy (Varnish) and Load-Balancing (nginx) capabilities.
+The plan is to make it a truly service-based suite of containers, to isolate MySQL from multiple Apache/PHP web nodes, have a distributed network filesystem, but also Load-Balancing (nginx) capabilities.

 ## Requirements